 The Board established the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Technology Committee.
-The Board adopted a charter for each of the Audit, Compensation and Nominating and Corporate Governance committees, which complies with the applicable requirements of current Nasdaq rules and can be found at our website at ir.weedmaps.com.
-The Board had not adopted a charter for the Technology Committee as of December 31, 2022.
+The Board adopted a charter for each of the committees, which complies with the applicable requirements of current Nasdaq rules and can be found at our website at ir.weedmaps.com.
 We intend to comply with future requirements to the extent they will be applicable to us.
 Copies of the charters for each committee are available on the investor relations portion of our website.
-The following table provides membership and meeting information for the year ended December 31, 2022 for each of the standing Board committees:
+The following table provides membership and meeting information for the year ended December 31, 2023 for each of the standing Board committees: